Monster Mini Golf®

 Territory Protection

-Monster Mini Golf grants a protected, non-exclusive territory defined by a radius or geographic area with a minimum population of about 350,000, with boundaries specified in the Franchise Agreement.
-Territory rights are contingent on meeting performance quotas; the franchisor retains the right to develop additional nearby units and approve relocations.
+Monster Mini Golf grants a non-exclusive protected territory-site-specific boundaries containing a minimum population of ~350,000-within which the franchisor will not establish competing MONSTER MINI GOLF outlets so long as you comply with the Franchise Agreement.
+Rights are contingent on meeting performance quotas; the franchisor may develop additional units nearby.

 Training & Support

-Monster Mini Golf provides a robust 100-hour training curriculum designed to prepare two designated staff members for launch, combining classroom instruction with hands-on operational training.
-The program includes on-site launch assistance as operational readiness support; franchisees are responsible for travel and lodging, and the franchisor charges an additional fee for on-site support.
+Monster Mini Golf provides a robust 100-hour training curriculum designed to prepare two individuals for launch.
+The program includes on-site operational readiness support for launch, with travel and lodging expenses borne by the franchisee and on-site support subject to additional fees.

 Franchisee Stability